epheo/shaddock/examples/README.rst

 Please look in the tests folder for examples of how to define yaml files for use with SHDK.
-Most of the test examples are snippets of yaml, for a more complete example look at the tests in the 'tests/yamlparser' folder.
+Most of the test examples are snippets of yaml, for a more complete example look at the tests in the 'tests/model' folder.

 OpenStack
 ~~~~~~~~~~
 https://github.com/epheo/shaddock-openstack.git is a yml definition model
-exemple you can use with Shaddock to build, deploy and manage the lifecycle of
+example you can use with Shaddock to build, deploy and manage the lifecycle of
 an OpenStack platform from the upstream git sources.